MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 `GET /performanceJob` operation with desired filtering criteria.

-**[O13]** The Buyer/Client Retrieve List of Performance Jobs request **MAY** contain none or more of the following attributes as filter criteria:
+**[O13]** The Buyer/Client Retrieve List of Performance Jobs request **MAY** contain zero or more of the following attributes as filter attributes:

 - `buyerJobId`
+- `serviceIdFrom`
+- `serviceIdTo`
+- `entityId`
 - `performanceProfileId`
 - `state`
 - `creationDate.gt`